JosemyDuarte/Flashy/README.md

-# metronome
+# pattern_flash

-A simple metronome
+A flash with pattern colors

 ## Getting Started